reyestech/Splunk-Ransomware/README.md

 Ransomware 204: (Pictures 2.6-2.9)  <br />
-What is the name of the USB key inserted by Bob Smith? <br />
-- <b> We can start by looking at we8105desk's winregistry and filtering for a USB.
+What is the name of the USB key inserted by Bob Smith? <br /> We can start by looking at we8105desk's WinRegistry and filtering for a USB.
 - <b> Enter Search: index=botsv1 sourcetype="winregistry" host=we8105desk * USB”
 - <b> There are too many possible events, so we return to the Splunk_Platform.
 - <b> Let's replace the "* USB" command with "friendlyname."
 This will tell Splunk to Search for a registry entry value specific to USB devices.
 (Link 1.1)